-- Nodes represent states - An abstract description of the current value of an entity's attributes.

-- Edges represent transitions between states. - Events cause the state to change. - Labeled event [guard] / activity - event: The event that triggered the transition. - guard: Conditions that must be true to choose a transition. - activity: Behavior exhibited by the object when this transition is taken.
+- Nodes represent states - Abstract description of the current value of an entity's attributes. - Edges represent transitions - Events cause state to change. - Labeled event [guard] / activity - event: The event that triggered the transition. - guard: Conditions that must be true to transition. - activity: Output behavior when this transition is taken.